Skidle/spotify-client/docs/lesson2.md

 ### Selectors

-Selectors have knowledge of the whereabouts or path to find a particular subset of data and return with the requested subset of data.
+[Selectors](https://redux.js.org/recipes/computing-derived-data) are functions that know a path to a particular subset of the state and then return derived data from it.

 We normalized the store, so that it has only relevant data with minimal levels of nesting.
 Now we can move the logic to compute derived data to selectors, this will cut down on repetition.
 We're also going to use [Reselect library](https://github.com/reduxjs/reselect), that has implemented caching for selectors.

 TBA steps